Capy Games return to what they do best for the launch of Apple’s game subscription service.

 Platform: iOS (Apple Arcade)

 After a spell in the shadows making their long-awaited and much-delayed passion project Below, Capybara Games return to more traditional fare with Grindstone.
 A colour-matching puzzle game for Apple Arcade that recalls their earlier achievements with games like Critter Crunch, back when the App Store was in its infancy.

-As with the best mobile games, the premise of Grindstone is deceptively simple at first but gets gradually deeper and more complex as you progress.
+As with the best mobile games the premise of Grindstone is deceptively simple at first, but gets gradually deeper and more complex as you progress.
 Assuming the role of “Jorj”, you are tasked with reaching the peak of Grindstone Mountain.
-This is acheived by clearing areas filled with ‘Creeps’ so a gate at the top of the screen can be opened and your climb continued.
+This is acheived by clearing areas filled with ‘Creeps’ so a gate at the top of the screen can be opened and your climb resumed.

-This becomes increasingly important as later levels introduce mini-boss style enemies who have health points, requiring combo scores of five, ten or twenty before Jorj can attack them.
-To provide more resistance to Jorj, there are also a number of Creeps on the grid who are in an enraged state, and although these can be defeated within a normal attack chain, finishing a chain on a tile directly next to one results in Jorj being attacked and losing a heart.
+This becomes increasingly important as later levels introduce enemies with health points, requiring combo scores of five, ten or twenty before Jorj can attack them.
+Providing further resistance, there are also a number of Creeps on the grid who are in an enraged state, and although these can be defeated within a normal attack chain, finishing a chain on a tile directly next to one results in Jorj being attacked and losing a heart.

 Stringing together large combo chains and watching as Jorj tears through the crowds is endlessly satisfying.

 Jorj has a maximum of three hearts at any one time, and these can be replenished at an Inn from the main menu by trading Grindstones.
 The Inn is also host to a blacksmith who sells a steadily unlocking set of items which can also be purchased using – you guessed it – Grindstones.